-Claire Barclay has been commissioned by Tideway to create a series of artworks for the new public realm site at Putney.
+Claire Barclay was commissioned by Tideway to create a series of artworks for the new public realm at Putney Embankment.

-As with all of the other permanent commissions, the artist’s proposal responds to the site’s history as set out in Tideway’s Heritage Interpretation Strategy.
-The ‘cultural meander’ for the West section of the tunnel is ‘Recreation to Industry: Society in Transition.’ and the site-specific narrative for Putney relates to ways in which cultural context influences popular movements advocating social change, to generate varied forms of political engagement.
+As with the other permanent commissions, Claire Barclay’s artwork has been conceived in response to the site’s history as set out in Tideway’s Heritage Interpretation Strategy.
+The theme for the West section of the tunnel is ‘Recreation to Industry: Society in Transition.’ with the site-specific focus for Putney relating to ways in which cultural context influences popular movements advocating social change, to generate varied forms of political engagement.

 In the 17th century the Putney foreshore was busy with commercial boatmen ferrying people and cargo across the river, predominantly in clinker-built wooden boats called wherries.
 Putney was also home to a number of boat builders and boat related services.
 With the advent of bridges and steamboats, however, there was a gradual shift from commercial to recreational boat use on this area of the Thames and from 1830 onwards the Putney Embankment became associated with elite rowing through the establishment of the University Boat Race.

-The three artworks outlined below refer back to Putney’s heritage as the location of the Putney Debates and a birthplace for democratic thinking, human rights, and civil liberty, as outlined in the Tideway Heritage Interpretation Strategy, aiming to draw attention to the democratic use of the Thames.
+Claire’s three artworks, collectively titled Water Finds A Level, refer back to Putney’s heritage as the location of the Putney Debates and a birthplace for democratic thinking, human rights, and civil liberty, as outlined in the Tideway Heritage Interpretation Strategy, aiming to draw attention to the democratic use of the Thames.

 Bronze oars for the balustrade

-Claire has selected three different types of oar from which bronze casts were made to subtly reference the roles played by different vessels and the range of people that have historically used and travelled on the river for leisure, recreation, and work.
-Formed into handrails, visitors to the site will be able to naturally grip the cast oars in the same way as the original oars were gripped when used to row.
-The flat parts of the oars will also provide alternative leaning points.
+Claire selected three different types of oar from which bronze casts were made to subtly reference the roles played by different vessels and the range of people that have historically used and travelled on the river for leisure, recreation, and work.
+Formed into handrails, visitors to the site can naturally grip the cast oars in the same way as the original oars were gripped when used to row.
+The flat parts of the oars also provide alternative leaning points.
 Details like leather oar collars and wear and tear from rowlocks and general usage have been transferred through the casting process, creating a narrative texture within the resulting forms.